curiumofficial/curium/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package curiumd/curium-qt for Debian-based Linux systems.
-If you compile curiumd/curium-qt yourself, there are some useful files here.
+This directory contains files used to package curiumnd/curiumn-qt for Debian-based Linux systems.
+If you compile curiumnd/curiumn-qt yourself, there are some useful files here.

 ## curium: URI support ##

-curium-qt.desktop  (Gnome / Open Desktop)
+curiumn-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install curium-qt.desktop
+	sudo desktop-file-install curiumn-qt.desktop
 	sudo update-desktop-database

 If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your curiumqt binary to `/usr/bin` and the `../../share/pixmaps/curium128.png` to `/usr/share/pixmaps`

-curium-qt.protocol (KDE)
+curiumn-qt.protocol (KDE)